 Sandra holds a Bachelor of Arts degree in Human Services from California State University, Dominguez Hills, and a Master of Arts degree in Human Services from the University of the Rockies in Denver, Colorado.

 Chief of Services, Child Development Programs & North County Operations

 Sofia is a Licensed Clinical Social Worker with over 20 years of experience working with children and adults with developmental disabilities.
 She joined Reimagine 15 years ago after completing her Masters in Social Work with a concentration in Health at the University of Southern California.
 Sofia specializes in working with children with neurodevelopmental disabilities.
 She leads the Children’s Services programs at the Orange and Fullerton campuses.
 Sofia is dedicated to developing programs and services that enhance the quality of life for children with disabilities and their families.
-She has successfully expanded the programs to serve more children in the Orange County area.
-Sofia has been a social work instructor for 15 years.
-She is an Adjunct Associate Professor of Social Work at the USC Suzanne Dworak-Peck School of Social Work.
-Sofia volunteers with Boy Scouts of America as an Assistant Cub Master and Den Leader.
+She has successfully expanded the Child Development programs to serve more children in the Orange County area.
+Sofia has been teaching social work for over 15 years and she is an Adjunct Associate Professor of Social Work at the USC Suzanne Dworak-Peck School of Social Work.
 She is also a member of the Network for Social Work Management and National Association of Social Workers.